timewasted/go-server/README.md

 go-server
 =========

 An easy to use HTTPS server written in Go.
-It uses the standard library, and provides some benefits over using the standard library directly.
-Perhaps the largest benefit is the ability to actually gracefully shut down active connections.
+It uses the standard library, and provides some benefits over using the standard library directly:

+* Can gracefully shut down active connections.
+* Can detach and reattach listeners, which allows for low (zero?) downtime restarts.

 Usage is simple:

 ```
-if err := server.ListenAndServeTLS("127.0.0.1:443", "localhost", "./cert.file", "./key.file"); if err != nil {
+if err := server.HTTPS("127.0.0.1:443", "localhost", "./cert.file", "./key.file", nil); if err != nil {
 	log.Fatal("Error starting server:", err)
 }
 // Do stuff